Digital Advisor is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 - QoS support is currently unavailable

-- Port triggering - which is a big thing for multiplayer gamers is also unavailable
+- Port triggering - a big thing for multiplayer gamers is also unavailable

-- Other features such as Device renaming/listing VLAN setup and support is still in question
+- Other features such as device renaming/listing VLAN setup and support are still in question

 Best Wireless Transfer Rate: